EmasXP/gaslawork/README.md

 	Deny From All
 </Files>

-# Allow access to files and folders
+# Allowing direct access to files and folders
 RewriteCond %{REQUEST_FILENAME} !-f
 RewriteCond %{REQUEST_FILENAME} !-d